 I write long and short fiction, poetry and non-fiction.
-My novel ‘The Falling Sky’, about a female astronomer who discovers the Universe and loses her mind, was one of three finalists for the Dundee International Book Prize 2012 and is published this Spring by Freight Books.
+My novel ‘The Falling Sky’, about a female astronomer who discovers the Universe and loses her mind, was one of three finalists for the Dundee International Book Prize 2012 and is published by Freight Books.

 I have a PhD in astronomy and worked as an astronomer for several years at Imperial College, where I studied quasars and galaxies in the early Universe using data collected from telescopes and satellites.
 I’m a graduate of the MLitt course in creative writing at the University of Glasgow and from 2007 to 2008 I was one of the editors of the MLitt course e-magazine; From Glasgow to Saturn.

 I was a winner of a Scottish Book Trust/Creative Scotland New Writers Award for 2011/2012.

 I was a writer in residence at the ESRC Genomics Policy and Research Forum (based at the University of Edinburgh) from 2008 to 2010.
 During my residency I ran competitions for short stories and poems inspired by genetics, and held workshops on fiction and writing for social scientists.
 I also gave public talks on the links between fiction, poetry and science.
 In 2013 I was an unofficial writer in residence at the School of Physics and Astronomy at the University of Edinburgh.

 I was also a writer in residence at the Wigtown Book Festival in 2012 where I blogged on the ‘dark skies’ theme of the festival.

 I’ve been a guest reader on an Arvon course and I’ve given a reading of some of my flash fictions at the Edinburgh International Book Festival.
 You can listen to a podcast of one of them here.
 I’m a regular contributor to Lablit.
 And I eat (far) too many biscuits when I’m trying to write…